After6Services/mt-plugin-theme-assistant/readme.md

                     tag: EntryExtraTextField
                     scope: blog

-Custom Field definitions appear beneath the key `fields`.
+Custom Field definitions appear beneath the key `custom_fields`.

 The key `entry_extra_text_field` is the basename of this field.